Web2 vs Web3: Introduction

 1. What are the benefits of Web3?

-Multiple apps can access the data, each device is linked to the Internet, and services can be accessed from anywhere.
+Multiple apps can access the data, link each device to the Internet, and access services from anywhere. - Semantic Web

-Data is associated with Web 3.0 because of semantic content, leading to an enhanced user experience that takes to a new level of connectivity that harnesses all available and unrestricted data.
+Web 3.0 associates data with semantic content, leading to an enhanced user experience that takes connectivity to a new level by harnessing all available and unrestricted data. - Increased privacy

 It will also be safer than previous internet versions due to blockchain technology and its independent structure.
-Hackers will have difficulty exploiting the network, and their activity will be recorded even if they do.
+It will be difficult for hackers to exploit the network, and the network will record their activity even if they attempt to do so.
 Hacks are still possible in a decentralized system, while most blockchains have established countermeasures against such an event.

 2. Is Web3 the future of the Internet?

 When it comes to Web2 vs Web3, Web3 is the Internet’s next version – a digital environment we may enter utilizing Virtual Reality (VR) or Augmented Reality (AR) technologies.
 It is now even feasible to purchase real estate in the virtual world.
-This paradigm will be broken by Web 3.0, which will shift from a single server to many separate, decentralized servers.
+Web 3.0 will break this paradigm by shifting from a single server to many separate, decentralized servers.
 Web3 is the most recent internet version.
 That sounds significant, and it is, but the Internet is not being removed and replaced.
 Instead, it is about supplementing what we already have.

 Misconceptions Regarding Web3 → A key misunderstanding: metaverse and Web 3.0 are interchangeable.
 The metaverse consists of people engaging with the presentation/interactive layer, whereas Web 3.0 is the complete architecture, with each level decentralized.